Mark-Ball/MTG_rails_app/README.md

 The following were used in the creation of MTG-marketplace:
 - Ruby
-    - Gems: Down, Devise, Stripe
+    - Gems: Down, Devise, Stripe, ultrahook
 - Rails
 - HTML
 - CSS